securitybunker/databunker/INSTALLATION.md

 # Custom configuration

-Databunker has a configuration file that you can alter to enable custom email gateway, notification urls, twilio account (sms gateway), etc...
+Databunker has a configuration file that you can alter to enable custom email gateway, notification urls, twilio account (sms gateway), user serf-service behaviour, etc...

 There are number of ways you can change configuration file in container, for example by creating your own Docker file.
 Another option is to create this file outside of container in conf/ directory and mount this directory in container.